jembi/datim-update-infoman/README.md

 The updates must be specified in a CSV file with the first column containing the Pepfar ID and the second column containing the local ID.
 The script will lookup the facility using the Pepfar ID and add an otherID to the facility with the local ID value.

 The spreadsheet can have other columns - these will simply be ignored.

+If the Pepfar and Local IDs are in different columns in your spreadsheet, use the `-m` and `-n` arguments to set the correct columns.